The Department of Classics offers a four-semester sequence of Latin language.

 If you are beginning your study of Latin without any prior knowledge, please enroll in any of the LATN 101 sections.

 If you previously studied Latin in high school or college, you must take the online placement exam.
 The results of this test will be the best indicator of which course you should enroll in at UNC.
-After completing the test, if you have specific questions about course offerings, you may contact Dr. James Rives via email at firstname.lastname@example.org.
+After completing the test, if you have specific questions about course offerings, you may contact the Director of the Elementary Latin Program (refer to the “Language Programs” tab) via email.

-If you have trouble getting into the Latin class you want please contact the department at 919-962-7191 to discuss your specific situation.
-Look for our fall 2019 course descriptions on the Classics homepage at http://classics.unc.edu/.
+If you have trouble getting into the Latin class you want please contact the Department Secretary and the Department Manager to discuss your specific situation.
+Contact information can be found on the Classics website (refer to the “Staff” tab).
+Look for our fall 2021 course descriptions on the Classics homepage at http://classics.unc.edu/.